monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

     responseTime: "PT1H"
 ```

-## Managing Transitions

-The transition phase between contract versions is particularly delicate.
-It requires careful orchestration to avoid any disruption to production systems.
-This orchestration begins with a dual-write period, where data is written simultaneously to both the old and new versions of the contract.
-This approach allows validating the new version while maintaining existing system stability.

-### Phase 1: Preparation
-This phase is crucial as it lays the groundwork for a successful transition:
-- The Contract Owner publishes the new version (v2) in the Registry
-- Consumers are automatically notified via the subscription system
-- Teams can begin studying the changes and planning their migration
-- Migration documentation is validated and published

-### Phase 2: Dual Write
-This security phase allows validating the new version under real conditions:
-- Data is written simultaneously to v1 and v2 versions
-- Teams can compare results between both versions
-- A 14-day period covers all business cases (month-end, weekends, etc.)
-- Anomalies can be detected without production impact

-### Phase 3: Progressive Migration
-The switch is done in stages to minimize risks:
-- 10% of traffic is directed to v2, allowing quick problem detection
-- A 24h validation confirms proper functioning at this first stage
-- Traffic is increased to 50% if no problems are detected
-- After 48 additional hours of validation, the complete switch is made

-### Phase 4: Cleanup
-This final phase is often neglected but essential:
-- V1 is officially deprecated in the Registry
-- A final notification is sent to consumers
-- V1 resources are cleaned up (storage, monitoring, etc.)
-- Documentation is updated to reflect v1's end of life
+## Migration as a Process

+Migration to a new contract version isn't a one-time event but a process that extends over time.
+This process begins with a preparation phase where the new version is designed and validated.
+This is followed by a coexistence period where old and new versions operate in parallel.
+This phase allows consumers to migrate at their own pace while ensuring service continuity.

+Timing management is crucial in this process.
+A change that's too rapid can destabilize the ecosystem, while a transition that's too slow can complicate maintenance.
+The ideal rhythm depends on multiple factors: the nature of the change, the number of consumers, system criticality.

 ## Managing End of Life

 The end of life of a contract version is as important as its introduction.
-A version cannot simply be "switched off" - it must be gradually decommissioned according to a structured process:
+A version can't simply be "turned off" - it must be gradually decommissioned according to a structured process:

 1. **Deprecation Announcement**: Clear communication to consumers with a precise timeline
-2. **Transition Period**: Typically 3-6 months where the version is marked as deprecated but still functional
+2. **Transition Period**: Typically 3 to 6 months where the version is marked as deprecated but still functional
 3. **Usage Monitoring**: Active tracking of consumers still on the old version
 4. **Migration Support**: Help for lagging teams to migrate to the new version
 5. **Progressive Deactivation**: Gradual reduction of support until complete shutdown